szoftveres/ttlcpu/README.md

         capabilities of the gnu-gcc preprocessor

-     -  'burner' Program that transfers assembled bytecode to the 'ttl-cpu' from an ATmega8 mcu
+     -  'burner' Program that transfers assembled bytecode to the 'ttl-cpu' from a special programmer hardware based on the ATmega8 mcu

     To build a program, first edit 'prog.c' then run './b' shell script